charrlotteadelina/charrlotteadelina.github.io/_pages/about.md

 <br>

 <div style="text-align: left">
-I am also part of the Berlin University Alliance funded project: [Human Health & Multispecies Cohabitation on an Urban Planet] (https://multispecieshealth.com/).
+I am also part of the Berlin University Alliance funded project: [Human Health & Multispecies Cohabitation on an Urban Planet](https://multispecieshealth.com/).
 I am always on the look-out for authentic conversations with fellow researchers.

 <br>
 <div style="text-align: left">